rivertam/bevy_wasm_mouse_move/README.md

 substantial amount of work.
 Either way, the currently published version of bevy doesn't seem to do it (on my machine), so this patch is helpful to continue making whatever game you're trying to make.

+## Please publish this on crates.io

+[This](https://github.com/bevyengine/bevy/issues/3099) is happening for me, which means I can't use `cargo publish` even though I can do `cargo build`.
+It's sad.